FAQs: Jury Service in the Federal Court

-The rates of attendance fees and jury fees are set out in the Federal Court and Federal Circuit Court Regulations 2012 (Cth) and are summarised in Information sheet 2 – Jury Service Remuneration and Travel Allowance.
+The rates of attendance fees and jury fees are set out in the Federal Court and Federal Circuit and Family Court Regulations 2012 (Cth) and are summarised in Information sheet 2 – Jury Service Remuneration and Travel Allowance.

 How will attendance fees and jury fees be paid?

 You will be asked to provide bank account details so that applicable fees can be paid by Electronic Funds Transfer (EFT).
 It is possible for the Federal Court of Australia to make alternative payment arrangements if you do not have a bank account.
 However, there may be delays in payment if it is not possible to use EFT.

 Do jury fees have to be declared to ATO?

 According to the Australian Taxation Office (ATO) website, jury fees paid to a person may form part of their assessable income and may need to be declared to the ATO.